Tree line

 In this view of an alpine tree line, the distant line looks particularly sharp.
 The foreground shows the transition from trees to no trees.
 These trees are stunted in growth and one-sided because of cold and constant wind.

-The tree line is the edge of a habitat at which trees are capable of growing and beyond which they are not.
+The tree line is the edge of a habitat at which trees can grow and beyond which they cannot.
 It is found at high elevations and high latitudes.
 Beyond the tree line, trees cannot tolerate the environmental conditions (usually low temperatures, extreme snowpack, or associated lack of available moisture).
 The tree line is sometimes distinguished from a lower timberline, which is the line below which trees form a forest with a closed canopy.

 At the tree line, tree growth is often sparse, stunted, and deformed by wind and cold.
 This is sometimes known as krummholz (German for "crooked wood").

 The tree line often appears well-defined, but it can be a more gradual transition.
 Trees grow shorter and often at lower densities as they approach the tree line, above which they are unable to grow at all.
-Given a certain latitude, the tree line is approximately 300 to 1000 meters below the permanent snow line and roughly parallel to it.
+Given a certain latitude, the tree line is approximately 300 to 1000 meters in elevation below the permanent snow line and roughly parallel to it.